Leedehai/typst-physics/README.md

 ## Manual

-See the manual [physica-manual.pdf][latest-manual] for a more comprehensive coverage, a PDF file generated directly with the [Typst](https://typst.app) binary.
+See the manual [physica-manual.pdf](physica-manual.pdf) for a more comprehensive coverage, a PDF file generated directly with the [Typst](https://typst.app) binary.

 CLI Version: